The First Page student writing challenge is now closed

 Got questions?
 Email firstname.lastname@example.org and we'll get back to you as soon as possible.

 Both winners will receive a one-year subscription to OwlCrate, which sends fresh boxes of books to young readers across Canada on a monthly basis.
-In addition, each winners' school libraries will receive 50 free YA books.
+In addition, each winners' school libraries will receive 50 free books.

 Last year's winners were Greenfield Park, Que.'s Juliana Narváez Gutierrez for No Choice and Kamloops, B.C.'s Leonardo Mete for Below Zero, Above Thirty-Two.
 You can read all the 2019 finalists' entries here.

 THE CHALLENGE: We asked Grades 7 to 12 students to give us a glimpse of the great Canadian novel in the year 2170.
 Your challenge is to write the first page of a novel set 150 years in the future, with your protagonist facing an issue that's topical today and setting the scene for how it's all playing out in a century and a half.